blenderisland/the-drive/README.md

 Learning to use github.

 The result: An animation of a car / camera driving past all the models we add.
 Like another idea better?
 Just fork the project and change it to your liking. :)
+I recommend maximum 20.000 quads pr model to begin with.

 /blend
 This directory contains a 'main.blend' file.
 Other files are linked into this file.
 If you want to see the animation in blender, use this file.